-COFA 1008 Studio Art 2D S1 or S2 L2 C8
+COFA 1008 Studio Art 2D

 This subject continues the introduction of students to the theory and application of two-dimensional composition and design.
 More specifically the subject will examine colour theory (part 2), spatial concepts, introduction to perspective, composition and systems of measurement.